kerberos-io/agent/README.md

 Kerberos Open Source will use the same technology stack, and some code pieces, of Kerberos Enterprise which we have already build.
 We have a very clear now, of how a well developed and documented video surveillance system needs to look like.

+#### 4. When are we going to be able to install the first version?

+We plan to ship the first version by the end of Q1, afterwards we will add more and more features as usual.

 ## Contributors

 This project exists thanks to all the people who contribute.